puppetlabs/device_manager/README.md

 ## Description

 Devices require a proxy Puppet agent to request certificates, collect facts, retrieve and apply catalogs, and store reports.
-This module manages the configuration file used by the `puppet device` command, applies the base class of associated device modules, and provides additional resources for scheduling and orchestrating `puppet device` runs on those proxy Puppet agents.
+This module manages the configuration files used by the `puppet device` command, applies the base class of associated device modules, and provides additional resources for scheduling and orchestrating `puppet device` runs on those proxy Puppet agents.

 ## What does this module provide?

-* Allows for the configuration devices in `device.conf` via a manifest, the Classifier, and/or Hiera.
+* Allows for the configuration of devices in `device.conf` via a manifest, the Classifier, and/or Hiera.
 * Provides an option for scheduling of `puppet device` runs on proxy Puppet agents.
 * Provides an optional task for direct orchestration of `puppet device` runs on newer proxy Puppet agents.
 * Provides an option for indirect orchestration of `puppet device` runs on older proxy Puppet agents.